-I’ve spent enough time sifting through climbing, rigging and other apps related to the areas in which we operate to recognize that most are poor shortcuts to obstacles and not all that useful.
+I’ve spent enough time sifting through climbing and rigging related apps to recognize that most are poor shortcuts to obstacles and not all that useful.
 Good apps support learning, instruction and/or the actualization of work while being easy to use.
 They supplement practical knowledge and experience rather than try to replace it.
 Here’s a short list of good apps suggested for radicals in the vertical world.
 Get creative and remember to lanyard your phone when working at height.

 RIGRITE is an app that calculates vector forces common in rigging.
 Any unit can be selected and applied to multi-point anchors, redirects/directionals, tripods, highlines , slope lower/raise, tension and compression.
 Available for $3 on iOS and Android.